BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 This scheme improves labelling in general since these labels get auto-applied to all derived on-chain addresses.
 This eliminates the friction of manually adding labels to addresses or transactions while providing crucial information useful for automatic or manual coin selection.

-Labels in silent payments can also be used in other ways:
+#### Tracking payments

+Without using labels, receivers have no way of knowing who may have paid them since they do not interact with the sender to provide them a on-chain address.

+{% include tip/recommendation.html %}

+Labels in silent payments are crucial where receivers such as businesses want to match payments with customers.

+{% include tip/close.html %}

+Here's how businesses such as exchanges, merchants and vendors can use labels:
-- Invoices: merchant software like BTCPay can use labels to match incoming payments with invoices.
-This is required because on-chain addresses themselves cannot be pre-generated or mapped with invoices in advance.
+- Invoices: merchant software like [BTCPay](https://btcpayserver.org/) must use labels to match incoming payments with invoices and/or provide static addresses to repeat customers.
-- Static deposit addresses for exchanges: Users looking to sell/deposit bitcoin at exchanges may be confused/worried when they see changing deposit addresses.
-Exchanges can now share labelled static addresses with users so that deposit addresses look the same to them.
+- Bitcoin exchange deposits: Customers looking to sell/deposit bitcoin at exchanges encounter friction when their deposit addresses change constantly.
+Labelled static addresses for users fix this without address reuse while retaining the ability to match deposits to customers.

 ### Contacts